 General Information & Commonly Asked Questions

 In hopes of providing some general information about the Kavanagh Education Trust, the Trustees listed below have prepared this information sheet.
-If you have additional questions or concerns about the Kavanagh Education Trust, feel free to contact any Trustee.

 1. Why was the Kavanagh Education Trust created?